The arithmetic volume of hypersurfaces in toric varieties and Mahler measures: Introduction

+(see \cite{Character} for the definition of the heights).
+The proof of this result is difficult and relies on the property of continuity of arithmetic volume function proved in \cite{Moriwaki2}. \\

-This notion was introduced by Moriwaki in \cite{Moriwaki1}.
-In general, the computation of the arithmetic volume is difficult.
-When $Z$ is a toric variety, and $\overline{L}$ is a toric metrized line bundle on $Z$, then the arithmetic volume of $\overline{L}$ can be expressed as follows
+The explicit determination of the arithmetic volume is a very difficult problem.
+When $Z$ is a toric variety, and $\overline{\LL}$ is toric in the sense of Burgos-Philippon-Sombra \cite{Burgos2}, the arithmetic volume of $Z$ with respect to $\overline{\LL}$ possesses a nice integral representation.
+Namely the following equation.